se2p/pynguin/README.md

 ### Development using PyCharm.

 If you want to use the PyCharm IDE you have to set up a few things:
-1. Import pynguin into PyCharm.
+1. Import `pynguin` into PyCharm.
-2. Let the poetry support configure a virtual environment.
+2. Let PyCharm configure configure a virtual environment using `poetry`.

-   If you use a PyCharm version before `2021.3`, you have to install the poetry support as a [plugin](https://plugins.jetbrains.com/plugin/14307-poetry).
 3. Set the default test runner to `pytest`
 4. Set the DocString format to `Google`